manuragkhullar/Resource-Efficient-Fine-Tuning-Techniques-/README.md

 | Layer Freezing    | Medium (~4.5GB) | Balanced      | Moderate      |

 ## Repository Structure
-- `data/`: Dataset files (UM-Corpus subset for Science and Education domains).
+- `Translations for Education Domain.ipynb/`:  Code for fine-tuning, LoRA implementation, and evaluation.
-- `scripts/`: Code for fine-tuning, LoRA implementation, and evaluation.
+- `Translations for Science Domain.ipynb/`: Code for fine-tuning, LoRA implementation, and evaluation.
-- `docs/`: Documentation and presentation slides.
+-  Documentation and presentation slides.

 ##  Setup and Usage